Getúlio Vargas: Authoritarian direction

+Estado Novo (1937–1945)

 Coup of 1937

 The fears of Vargas carrying out a self-coup were amplified by the authoritarian and pro-German military perceptions of his two top generals, Pedro Aurélio de Góis Monteiro and Minister of War Eurico Gaspar Dutra.
 He was becoming increasingly dependent on the military for support, and political attention now turned to the 1938 presidential elections.
 Now, Vargas's opposition turned to supporting Armando Salles de Oliveira, a member of the paulista elite who, Skidmore says, "were now trying to gain through the vote what they had failed to gain by arms in 1932."
 While Vargas government supported writer and minor politician from the Northeast Jose Americo de Almeida, the paulistas were now confident as they sought and received support from those against Vargas.

 All the while, Vargas's power was loosening.
 Political debates allowed for repressive measures to be unfastened; 300 people were let out of prison by order of the Minister of Justice.
-Vargas and his government did not trust any of the three candidates, and one government observer even believed Brazil was as risk of becoming another Spain, that is, torn apart by civil war.
+Vargas and his government did not trust any of the three candidates, and one government observer even believed Brazil was at risk of becoming another Spain, that is, torn apart by civil war.
 Leading up to the coup which would place Vargas as dictator, he was a somewhat depressed man, and he never seemed to admit to himself he enjoyed his power.
-However, after a meeting with Monteiro and J. S. Maciel Filho, the President became reenergized, as evident by his following journal entries, though he was still saddened by the upcoming elections.
+However, after a meeting with Monteiro and J. S. Maciel Filho, the president became reenergized, as evident by his following journal entries, though he was still saddened by the upcoming elections.
 One week before the coup, Vargas celebrated the seventh anniversary of his rise to power, devoting the evening to a "long" conversation with Monteiro.

 The pretext for the coup was enunciated in the form of the Cohen Plan, a document discovered in September 1937 at the Ministry of War detailing plans for a violent communist uprising.
 In actuality, the document was a blatant falsification.
 After the Cohen Plan's revelation, on 10 November 1937, the coup was executed.
 All but one cabinet member signed the constitution per Vargas's request; military troops surrounded the National Congress and refused entry to congressmen; and the 1937 Constitution, corporatist and totalitarian, was now in force.
-The 1938 presidential elections were canceled, and Brazil became a dictatorship called the Estado Nôvo, or New State, led by Vargas.
+The 1938 presidential elections were canceled, and Brazil became a dictatorship called the Estado Novo, or New State, led by Vargas.
 The National Congress acquiesced after some congressmen were imprisoned, and eighty legislators went to see Vargas in a show of support on 13 November.
 Meanwhile, life went on as usual in Brazil as the population took the transition calmly.